 The best phonics lessons I have witnessed make every second count.
 That means being fully prepared; no wasted time fiddling with resources or whiteboards, having ready a differentiated bank of decodable words, and implementing a prearranged seating plan which facilitates support for those children who are struggling.

-If you’d like to start a 30-day trial of no-prep Phonics Lessons, sign up for a Teacher Account (Phonics Lessons are currently only in Playing with Sounds, so choose that order).
+If you’d like to start a 30-day trial of no-prep Phonics Lessons, sign up for a Teacher Account.

 Firstly, here is a Word template of this phonics lesson structure for you to use.
 It follows this routine: